clearbank/ozoneapi-dev-ui-portal/en-eu/docs/Help/10-overview.md

 ### EBA RTS
 The technical standards set for Open Banking (and PSD2 in general) by the European Banking Authority are called the Regulatory Technical Standards.

-### FCA
-The Financial Conduct Authority is the UK regulatory responsible for authorising participants in Open Banking.
-It is the UK’s Competent Authority.

-### FCA Service Metrics
-FCA Service Metrics is an Open Banking API, offered by {bank name} and other Open Banking institutions, that provides bank account product information to make it easier for people to compare the offerings of different banks.

 ### KYC
 Regulations designed to prevent money laundering require that financial institutions can prove the identity of their customers.
 Know Your Customer is the process of verifying the customer’s identity and evaluating potential risk for illegal activity.

-### OBIE
-Open Banking Limited is the Open Banking Implementation Entity and it has been tasked with overseeing the delivery of Open Banking in the UK.

 ### Open Banking
 Open Banking is the consumer-friendly name for the UK’s implementation of the second edition of European Union’s Payment Services Directive.
 Open Banking oversees the regulatory and technical framework, based on the requirements of the directive, of PSD2 in the UK.